-Active pickleball players that play frequently on outdoor courts may replace pickleballs even after several games whereas casual indoor players (indoor courts are more forgiving) may be able to use the same balls for months before having to replace them.
+Active pickleball players that play frequently on outdoor courts may replace pickleballs even after several games whereas casual indoor players (the smooth finish of indoor courts are more forgiving) may be able to use the same balls for months before having to replace them.

 We recommend spending a few minutes reading about the different brands and kinds of balls on the market.
 In the long run, after you play with a few different ones you'll most likely find the ball that matches your playing style.

 Our top picks are based on durability, overall "playability" (to keep highest % of players on the court happy with ball selection) and balls that are good value for money.
 Again, the issue of "playability" is somewhat subjective but there are patterns that we can see by asking around, the feedback we get from other players on the court and from our readers.

-Due to the harder outdoor court surface (usually asphalt or sometimes concrete) and the exposure to UV rays from the sunshine, outdoor balls crack and degrade in quality.
+Due to the harder and rougher outdoor court surface (usually asphalt or sometimes concrete) and the exposure to UV rays from the sunshine, outdoor balls crack and degrade in quality more quickly.